-The Sentence Review Commissioners are part-time judicial office holders who were appointed by the Secretary of State for a term of office which ended on the 31st July 2012.
+The Sentence Review Commissioners are an independent body made up of a Chairman and three other Commissioners appointed by the Secretary of State to serve until July 2017.
+The following Commissioners served during the reporting period.

-During the first four months of the report there were eight Commissioners and a Chairman.
-At 31st July 2012 four of the eight Commissioners chose not to renew their term of office and four were reappointed under new terms and conditions.

-On 31st October the Chairman, Mr Brian Currin, chose not to renew his appointment.

-At the time of writing the current Chairman is Ms Clodach McGrory who was appointed to the position on 21st January 2013.

-Mr Brian Currin Chairman (1998 - 2012)

-A South African lawyer working in mediation and institutional transformation.
-Founded the National Directorate of Lawyers for Human Rights, in 1987 and headed it for eight years.
-Involved in political prisoner releases, amnesty and Truth and Reconciliation processes in South Africa.
-Has worked in Sri Lanka, Rwanda and the Middle East on political transformation and civil rights issues.
-In June 2007 was appointed an international adviser to the Consultative Group on the Past set up to look at ways for Northern Ireland to deal with its troubled past.
-Also works extensively on peace process facilitation in the Basque Country.
-He is convener and member of the International Contact Group for the Basque Country.
-Mr Currin is currently also involved in the peace process in Madagascar.

-Dr Silvia Casale CMG

-Independent Criminologist.
-Advisor to the Council of Europe National Preventive Mechanism (NPM) Project.
-Former President of the United Nations Subcommittee on Prevention of Torture (UN SPT) and former President of the European Committee for the Prevention of Torture (CPT).
-Currently works as a member of the International Contact Group for the peace initiative in the Basque Country.
-Has worked in Sweden and the United States and is a member of the Parole Board for England and Wales.
-Has published extensively on prison issues.

-Dr Peter Curran

-Consultant Psychiatrist and Fellow of the Royal College of Psychiatrists.
-Has an interest in the victims of violence and has lectured and published on the psychological and social impact of civil disorder and violence.
-Formerly a member of the Mental Health Commission, the Criminal Injuries Compensation Appeal Panel (Northern Ireland) and transitional Life Sentence Review Commissioner.
-Was President of NI Medico-Legal Society in 1999 - 2000.

-Mr Donal McFerran

-A qualified solicitor who practised as partner in a litigation firm in Belfast.
-He has served as a Deputy Resident Magistrate, and was appointed a Deputy County Court Judge in 1990 and is a legal member of the Mental Health Tribunal.
-He also served as a Parole Commissioner for Northern Ireland.

-Mrs Mary Gilpin

-A former member of the Scottish Probation Service and a retired social worker.
-She was a member of the Board of Visitors for HMP Maze from 1985 to 1997 and served two terms as a Chairperson as well as being Secretary to the Northern Ireland Association of Members of Boards of Visitors.
-She was closely involved in the establishment of Dismas House, a hostel for use by prisoners and their families.

-Current Sentence Review Commissioners

-Ms Clodach McGrory Chairman

-Practiced at the Bar in Northern Ireland from 1990 to 1995 and subsequently worked at the Law Centre (NI).
+Ms Clodach McGrory Chairperson Practiced at the Bar in Northern Ireland from 1990 to 1995 and subsequently worked at the Law Centre (NI).
 She was a member of the Standing Advisory Commission on Human Rights from 1998 to 1999 and served a term of office on the Irish Human Rights Commission from December 2000 until August 2006.
 She was a member of the Prison Review Team which was appointed by the Minister for Justice in June 2011 to conduct a comprehensive review of the Northern Ireland Prison Service and reported in October 2012.
 She is currently a part-time Chairperson of Social Security Appeal Tribunals and has been a Life Sentence Review Commissioner/Parole Commissioner since 2001.
 Ms McGrory was appointed Chairperson of the Sentence Review Commissioners on the 21st January 2013.

-Dr Adrian Grounds

-Was a University senior lecturer in forensic psychiatry at the Institute of Criminology, University of Cambridge, and an honorary consultant forensic psychiatrist in the Cambridgeshire and Peterborough NHS Foundation Trust, until retiring in 2010.
+Dr Adrian Grounds Was a University senior lecturer in forensic psychiatry at the Institute of Criminology, University of Cambridge, and an honorary consultant forensic psychiatrist in the Cambridgeshire and Peterborough NHS Foundation Trust, until retiring in 2010.
 He is now an honorary research fellow at the Institute of Criminology.
 He is also a Parole Commissioner for Northern Ireland, and a Medical Member of the First-tier Tribunal (Mental Health) in England.

-Dr Duncan Morrow

-An academic in the University of Ulster currently developing engagement with communities and stakeholders as part of the University's Greater Belfast Development.
+Dr Duncan Morrow An academic in the University of Ulster currently developing engagement with communities and stakeholders as party of the University's Greater Belfast Development.
 Until 2011 he was Chief Executive of the Community Relations Council (CRC) and has taken an active role in peace building and the legacy of violence in the past.
-Dr Morrow is also a Parole Commissioner for Northern Ireland.

-Prof John Jackson

-A Professor of Law at the University of Nottingham and a qualified barrister.
+Dr Morrow is a Parole Commissioner for Northern Ireland.
+A native of Belfast, he is married with three teenage children.
+Prof John Jackson A Professor of Law at the University of Nottingham and a qualified barrister.
 He was previously Dean of the School of Law at University College Dublin and has taught at several other universities including Queen's University Belfast, the University of Sheffield, the City University, London and University College Cardiff.
-He has held visiting professorships at Hastings College of the Law, University of California and the Faculty of Law, University of New South Wales and was a Fernand Braudel Senior Fellow at the European University Institute in 2007/08.
+He has held visiting professorships at Hastings College of the Law, University of California and the Faculty of Law, University of New South Wales and was a Fernand Braudel Senior Fellow at the European University Institute in 2007 - 2008.
 From 1998 to 2000 he was an Independent Assessor for the Northern Ireland Criminal Justice Review.

-All Commissioners serve on a part-time per diem basis.
-The current Chairman receives an annual remuneration for 21 days work chapter 2 - approach
+^{} All Commissioners are paid on a part-time per diem basis and the Chairperson receives an additional annual increment in respect of her duties as Chairperson.

+It is envisaged that additional Commissioners will be appointed in the 2014/15 reporting period.

+Chapter Two